Congratulations on being accepted to Windsor Law. You’re on your way to achieving your dreams.

 ADDITIONAL INFORMATION FOR:

 Indigenous applicants who receive an offer of admission to Windsor Law, must complete our mandatory Indigenous Law Student Summer Program offered in August of every year.
+Be sure to check Law's Important Dates webpage often for updates.

 The following scholarships and bursaries are available: